 Expected Volatility.
 Volatility is a measure of the amount by which a financial variable, such as a share price, has fluctuated (historical volatility) or is expected to fluctuate (expected volatility) during a period.
-As we do not yet have sufficient history of our own volatility, we have identified several public entities of similar size, complexity, and stage of development and estimate volatility based on the volatility of these companies.
+We have identified several public entities of similar size, complexity, and stage of development and estimate our volatility based on the volatility of the common stock of these companies.